nomicflux/servant-opaleye-blog/README.md

                  | Production
   deriving (Show, Eq, Read)

-data Logging = STDOut
+data LogTo = STDOut
              | STDErr
              | File String
   deriving (Show, Eq, Read)
 ```

-Our `Environment` can be `Testing` (no logging from the WAI logger), `Production` (Apache-style, just enough to give us information about requests and responses, mainly for looking up stuff when it goes wrong), and `Development` (fully-formatted and human-readable).  `Logging` can be to stdout, stderr, or to a file handler.
+Our `Environment` can be `Testing` (no logging from the WAI logger), `Production` (Apache-style, just enough to give us information about requests and responses, mainly for looking up stuff when it goes wrong), and `Development` (fully-formatted and human-readable).  `LogTo` can be to stdout, stderr, or to a file handler.

 We're also deriving `Read` instances for these data types, since we'll read them in from `IO`.
 This necessitates that they be typed exactly as they are written here; "STDOut" will work, but "stdout" will not.
 If you prefer, you can write your own parser to capture the different options, allowing for different capitalizations.
 But I've elected to keep things simple here.